trueberryless/the-thinking-hub/src/content/posts/computational-thinking.md

 Here is the reality check: That assumption is partially false.

 Computer Science is only conditionally about computers.
 The legendary computer scientist Edsger W. Dijkstra is famously attributed with the aphorism: "Computer science is no more about computers than astronomy is about telescopes."
-While the provenance of this quote is debated—Wikiquote marks it as disputed—the underlying sentiment remains structurally sound.
+While the provenance of this quote is debated — Wikiquote marks it as disputed — the underlying sentiment remains structurally sound.
 Astronomy involves the development of high-performance instruments, yes, but the goal of the astronomer is not to build a telescope; it is to gain knowledge about the universe _using_ that telescope.

 Similarly, Informatics does not have the sole objective of building powerful machines.
 We certainly have sub-disciplines dedicated to hardware and architecture, but the soul of the field lies elsewhere.
 Computational Thinking is indeed a core concern, but we must be careful not to elevate it to a mythical "silver bullet" status.
 It is essential, but it is nuanced.
 To understand it, we have to look at how we solve problems _with_ these machines, rather than just how the machines work.
 As Stephen Wolfram (the physicist behind WolframAlpha) once noted, the act of actually programming something inevitably allows one to do more exploration of the concept itself.
 It is a tool for thought, not just calculation.